JanineAmelie/aniseek/README.md

 - **Always run codegen after cloning** - The GraphQL generated files are not committed to the repository
 - **Run codegen after schema changes** - If you modify GraphQL queries or the schema, regenerate the types

+### For Code Reviewers

+**Please be gentle with the search functionality!** 🙏

+While I've implemented debouncing to optimize the search experience, the AniList API has rate limiting in place to protect their service.
+Rapid-fire searching or automated testing can trigger CORS errors and network failures when the rate limits are exceeded.
+The API is free and generous, but like most public APIs, it has reasonable usage restrictions to ensure fair access for all users.

+If you're testing the search feature, please:

+- Allow a moment between searches to let the debounce work
+- Avoid rapidly typing and clearing the search field
+- Test with realistic user behavior patterns
+- If you encounter CORS or network errors, please wait a moment before continuing

+This isn't an excuse for poor implementation - the debouncing is working as intended and provides a smooth user experience under normal usage.
+I just want to be respectful of the free API service that makes this project possible!

+**Note:** In a real-world production scenario,we would typically implement additional safeguards like exponential backoff, request queuing, proper error boundaries with user-friendly messages, and potentially a backend proxy to handle rate limiting more gracefully.
+For this demo project, the client-side debouncing provides a good balance between functionality and simplicity.

 ![showcase](./public/showcase.gif)

 ### Personal Notes